ivanantipin/transaqgrpc/README.md

 #### Starting server in Linux

-server can be started with [Wine](https://www.winehq.org/) version 4.0 , wine have to have .net installed ( should be prompted)
+server can be started with [Wine](https://www.winehq.org/) version 4.0 , Wine has to have .net installed ( should be prompted)

 ##### Example output: